tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

     555-555-1234

     Hi Jenna,
-    I'm reaching out because I'm currently in Mod Two of the _____ program at Turing, and I saw that you work in React.
+    I'm reaching out because I'm currently in Mod Two of the Front End program at Turing, and I saw that you work in React.
 I'm about to dive into React more in my projects and would really appreciate any guidance you might be able to give me.
 And since you've been through the program too, I'd like to hear about your experience at Turing and any advice you might have on how to be successful.
 Are you be available to meet for coffee this Thursday (6/2) at 4pm at Dazbog off of Curtis and 18th?
+If not, please let me know a better date/time we could meet!

     Thanks,
     Stefan Morris